-Recommendation 1 - form an informal steering group, or a "Friends of SIDS", to guide follow-up activities on SIDS partnerships.
-The group could benefit from having a mix of Member States, UN entities, international and regional organizations, and Major Groups & other stakeholders as members, mirroring the multi-stakeholder nature of SIDS partnerships.
+Recommendation 1 - form an informal group, or a "Friends of SIDS", to support the follow-up of existing, and promote and advocate for the launch of new, SIDS partnerships.
+The group could benefit from having a mix of Member States as members, and could invite UN entities, international, regional organizations, and Major Groups & other stakeholders to contribute to the meetings as appropriate.
+The Group should be co-chaired by the chairman of AOSIS, and a non-SIDS member States on a rotational basis.